SohaibSEG/SohaibSEG.github.io/_posts/2020-3-7-BankRobber-walkthrough.md

 title: You're up and running!
 ---

+In this post I am trying to walk you through BankRobber (hack the box machine) english is not my language so deal with it ^_^

 # 1-Initial Recon:
 ## nmap Tcp service scan :
 > Nmap scan report for 10.10.10.154<br/>